Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Experiments

-Table~\ref{tab:spider-xsp} shows the results on \textsc{Spider-XSP}, which focuses primarily on handling unseen schema rather than compositional generalization.
-To our surprise, the T5-3B model proves to be competitive with the state-of-the-art~\cite{choi2020ryansql,wang2020ratsql} without model modifications or access to database contents beyond the table and column names.
-As \qgxt simply uses T5's output when the induced grammar lacks recall, it too is competitive.
+Table~\ref{tab:spider-xsp} shows the results on \textsc{Spider-XSP}, which focuses on handling unseen schema rather than compositional generalization.
+To our surprise, T5-3B proves to be competitive with the state-of-the-art~\cite{choi2020ryansql} for approaches without access to database contents beyond the table and column names.
+As \qgxt simply uses T5's output when the induced grammar lacks coverage, it too is competitive.